Incorporation Lawyers To Incorporate Your Business

 What Happens When You No Longer Need A Company

 Start off right.
-A solid foundation helps you and your business moving forward.
+A solid foundation helps you and your business moving forward. we help plan and set up and maintain your corporation properly.
 The incorporation lawyers at Kahane Law Office help with your business incorporation legal needs.
 We can be reached at 403-225-8810 locally in Calgary, Alberta or toll-free at 1-877-225-8817 or email us directly here.
-In addition, our planned opening of our Edmonton, Alberta location is expected soon.
+In addition, although either office can help province wide, our Edmonton, Alberta location helps clients working north of Red Deer.